 - allows play to continue

-- cautions both players when the ball is next out of play but not if the change occurred during half-time (including half time of extra time) or the period between the end of the match and the start of extra time and/or kicks from the penalty mark.
+- cautions both players when the ball is next out of play but not if the change occurred during half-time (including half time of extra time) or the period between the end of the match and the start of extra time and/or penalties (penalty shoot-out).

 - the players are cautioned

 - play is restarted with an indirect free kick, from the position of the ball when play was stopped